Gupta Empire: Leisure

-Aryabhata, a noted mathematician-astronomer of the Gupta period proposed that the earth is round and rotates about its own axis.
-He also discovered that the Moon and planets shine by reflected sunlight.
-Instead of the prevailing cosmogony in which eclipses were caused by pseudo-planetary nodes Rahu and Ketu, he explained eclipses in terms of shadows cast by and falling on Earth.

 Art and architecture

 The Gupta period is generally regarded as a classic peak of North Indian art for all the major religious groups.
-Although painting was evidently widespread, the surviving works are almost all religious sculpture.
+Although painting was evidently widespread, the surviving works are almost all religious sculptures.
 The period saw the emergence of the iconic carved stone deity in Hindu art, as well as the Buddha-figure and Jain tirthankara figures, the latter often on a very large scale.
 The two great centres of sculpture were Mathura and Gandhara, the latter the centre of Greco-Buddhist art.
 Both exported sculpture to other parts of northern India.

-The most famous remaining monuments in a broadly Gupta style, the caves at Ajanta, Elephanta, and Ellora (respectively Buddhist, Hindu, and mixed including Jain) were in fact produced under later dynasties, but primarily reflect the monumentality and balance of Guptan style.
+The most famous remaining monuments in a broadly Gupta style, the caves at Ajanta, Elephanta, and Ellora (respectively Buddhist, Hindu, and mixed including Jain) were in fact produced under later dynasties, but primarily reflect the monumentality and balance of Gupta style.
 Ajanta contains by far the most significant survivals of painting from this and the surrounding periods, showing a mature form which had probably had a long development, mainly in painting palaces.
 The Hindu Udayagiri Caves actually record connections with the dynasty and its ministers, and the Dashavatara Temple at Deogarh is a major temple, one of the earliest to survive, with important sculpture.